steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.0.0/Host+Interfaces.md

 - \[released: 3.0.0\]
 - \[mandatory\]

-Enables a plug-in to resize the view and cause the host to resize the window.
+Enables a plug-in to resize the view and causes the host to resize the window.